vmiklos/vmiklos.github.com/2024/sw-legal-numbering.md

 [![Improved handling of legal numbering from DOC: old, new and reference rendering](https://share.vmiklos.hu/blog/sw-legal-numbering/2024-02-29-writer-legal-numbering-doc.png)](https://share.vmiklos.hu/blog/sw-legal-numbering/2024-02-29-writer-legal-numbering-doc.png)

-It shows how the outer "I" gets turned into "1", while it remained "I" in the past.
+It shows how the outer "II" gets turned into "2", while it remained "II" in the past.
 This works for both loading and saving.

-The same feture is now handled in the RTF filter as well.
+The same feature is now handled in the RTF filter as well.
 There the relevant detail is the `\levellegal` control word, which has an odd 1 default value (the default is usually 0).
 Here is the
 result: